What's new

 The starter file (presence-starter.md) is a single downloadable document.
 Once you download it, your copy is frozen at that version.
 If you are on an older one, here is what changed and where to get the current file.

-Version 1.0 is the current release.
-When the next version ships, the change will be listed here, and your downloaded copy will keep working as it is.
+Version 2.4 is the current release.
+Older versions will keep working as they are; the current file is always at presence-advisory.com/starter.
+When the next version ships, the change will be listed here.

 The Pro pack